 - Cut the clay

 The more experience you gain working with polymer clay, the more you'll feel comfortable experimenting with different tools.
 The same prep-work applies to earring-making hardware, too.
 To make earrings, the only additional supplies you'll need are a few accessories to form the earrings, as well as a pair of pliers.

 Prepare your polymer clay and earring-making adventure by taking the following steps:

 1. Prepare Your Workspace

-First, arrange your workspace.
-Make sure your work area is clean and free of pet hair or other debris because this can get into the clay.
-Make sure to protect your work surface too, as polymer clay can damage finishes on furniture.
-All you have to do is cover your work area with a sheet of wax paper, metal baking sheet, or disposable foil.
-You can also work on top of glass or marble if you happen to have those materials around.
-If you don't have any of the above, a few sheets of clean copy paper can work too.
+Make sure you protect your work surface, too, because the polymer clay can sometimes damage certain furniture finishes.
+Protect your work surface by covering your work area with a sheet of wax paper, metal baking sheet or disposable foil.
+Or, you can work on top of a glass or marble surface, if you happen to have those materials around.
+If you don't have any of these options, save yourself a trip to the store and use a few sheets of clean copy paper.

 2. Choose Your Oven

 Contrary to popular belief, or whatever your teacher told you in art class, you don't need a special or separate oven to bake your polymer clay.
 Your regular household oven will work just fine.
 You can even use a toaster oven if you prefer it.
 Just avoid using a microwave because oven-bake clays aren't formulated to be cured using the latter method.

 Microwave ovens have hot spots, and it's difficult to set exact temperatures, unlike when using an oven.
 If your baked polymer clay design rests in these hot spots, they can undergo thermal breakdown fairly quickly and may char or emit toxic fumes.
 So, stick with the previously-mentioned preferred alternatives.